joaoofreitas/run-on-commit/README.md

   __Raw Example__

-  `.main -mem sha -file script.sh -user joaoofreitas -repo markdown-webserver`
+  `./main -mem sha -file script.sh -user joaoofreitas -repo markdown-webserver`

 ### Maintenance and Future Developement ℹ️

   If you have any concerns, errors, or if you want more features feel free to open an issue, or even contact me on [Twitter](https://twitter.com/joaoofreitas_).